 Do your research before heading out to a new location.
 Check with local authorities to make sure the water is safe to swim in.

 If the water is too cold or too warm, it can be dangerous for you to swim in.
 Cold water especially should be approached carefully.
 You will probably need a wetsuit or other gear to help regulate your body temperature.
 Even with a wetsuit, it can take a minute or two to get your breathing under control.
+You should mentally prepare to avoid shallow breathing.

 Also, did you know that cold water can impact the equilibrium in the inner ear?
 I have felt this many times when I try to exit a lake after a cold swim.
 I’m literally unable to stand up without falling over.
 I have to sit down for about five minutes and wait for my balance to recover.